ctn-waterloo/website/ctn_waterloo/content/meetings/lab-meetings-2026.md

 * Aug 20: cogsci recaps (jake, kathryn, isaac)
 * Aug 27: icons and icml recaps (karim, lea)
 * Sept 3: moritz on telluride and his work
-* Moving to Mondays at Noon: Sept 7 is a holiday
+* Moving to Mondays at 12:30p: Sept 7 is a holiday
-* Sept 14:
+* Sept 14: roundtable
+* Sept 21: pete duggins on decision models
+* Sept 28: